vfarah-if/localkubekindexercise/learn-scaling.md

 - How to update the project when things change in a simplistic way

-  1. Update all the local docker images onto kind
+  1. Update all the local docker images onto kind after having docker composed everything locally

      ```bash
      ❯ kind load docker-image digital-dcp-integration-fabric.console:latest